 Niwaki – this is the Japanese word for cloud pruning.
 It’s the act of trimming trees into cloud shapes.

 An ancestral, elaborate art, this cloud pruning technique was developed to create symbolic spaces, miniature representations of landscapes in your own garden to deepen meditation.
-It is very trendy these days.
+This form of topiary is very trendy these days.

 Ideal when setting up a Japanese-style Zen garden, cloud pruning follows several guiding inspirations.